 In 2006 Chef Daniel branched out to open his own restaurant: Weczeria food and wine.
 The restaurant was an early trailblazer in Saskatoon for the farm to table concept and made a name for itself in showcasing the personal relationships that the business cultivated with the farmers and growers, as well as their outstanding, unique, and often custom-grown produce.
 And now, with Pitchfork Market + Kitchen Chef Daniel has the opportunity to be an integral part of a new culinary concept in a changing Saskatoon–as the creative leader within a neighborhood grocery concept featuring delectable, chef-inspired creations.

 At the store level, Trevor is the one who’s responsible for the selection, freshness and overall quality of all the grocery products within the market.
-As Pitchfork’s Assistant Manager, he also directly supports and collaborates with our Director of Retail Operations.
+As Pitchfork’s Store Manager, he also directly supports and collaborates with our Director of Retail Operations.